dhellmann/pymotw-3/source/functools/index.rst

 The :func:`register` attribute of the new function serves as another decorator for registering alternative implementations.
-The first function wrapped with :func:`singledispatch` is the default implementation, if no other type-specific function is found, as with the :class:`float` case in this example.
+The first function wrapped with :func:`singledispatch` is the default implementation if no other type-specific function is found, as with the :class:`float` case in this example.

 .. {{{cog